A Level Art

 The written material must:

--be a response of between 1000 and 3000 words of continuous prose with specialist vocabulary
+-be a response of between 1000 and 3000 words using a specialist vocabulary.

 -include a bibliography